Realizing your dream of becoming a Children’s book author

 Deciding on a Book Trim Size and Binding

-IngramSpark offers a variety of sizes and binding styles suitable for color or [black only Children’s books.
-Deciding on a final book size will help plan your illustrations to fit on the page correctly.
-IngramSpark does not currently offer any landscape binding sizes (wider then tall), so this could be a very real problem if your illustrations were designed for a landscape page.
+Deciding on a final book size before illustrating the book will help make sure they fit in the book page layout.
+IngramSpark currently lacks landscape binding sizes (wider than tall).
+This could be a significant issue if you design your illustrations for a landscape page.
 If you find yourself with finished illustrations that won’t fit your book size, we can possibly work with them by adding design elements or extending illustrations to fill in for the awkward fit.

 Book Binding types for Children’s Books